Jim Lahey’s Stecca

 Instructions

-1. In a medium bowl, mix flour, salt, sugar, and yeast.
+1. In a medium bowl, whisk together the flour, salt, sugar, and yeast.

-2. Pour in the cool water and stir with a wooden spoon until a wet, sticky dough forms (about 30 seconds).
+2. Pour in the cool water and stir with a wooden spoon until a wet, shaggy dough forms, about 30 seconds.

-3. Cover the bowl and let the dough rise at room temperature for 10–18 hours (or up to 24 hours if your home is cold), until bubbly and more than doubled in size.
+3. Cover the bowl and let the dough rest at room temperature for 12–18 hours, or until bubbly and more than doubled in size.

 1. Generously flour your work surface.

-2. Scrape the dough out in one piece using a bowl scraper or spatula.
+2. Scrape the dough onto the counter in one piece.

-3. Fold the dough over itself three times, then gently shape into a loose, flattened ball.
+3. Fold the dough over itself three times, then gently shape it into a loose ball.

 4. Brush the top lightly with olive oil and sprinkle with a little coarse salt.

-5. Place seam-side down on the counter, cover with a towel, and let rise 1–2 hours, until almost doubled.
+5. Place seam-side down on the work surface, cover with a kitchen towel, and let rise for 1–2 hours, until nearly doubled in size.

-2. Gently stretch each into a long, thin baguette shape, roughly the length of the baking sheet.
+4. Gently stretch each piece into a long, thin loaf roughly the length of the baking sheet.

-3. Arrange on the pan, leaving a little space between each loaf.
+5. Arrange the loaves on the prepared pan, leaving a little space between them.

-5. Drizzle or brush each loaf with olive oil and sprinkle with sea salt.
+7. Drizzle or brush the loaves with the remaining olive oil and sprinkle generously with coarse or flaky sea salt.

-1. Bake for 15–25 minutes, or until the loaves are deeply golden and crisp.
+8. Bake for 15–25 minutes, or until the loaves are deeply golden brown and crisp.

 Notes